hi-manshu/Flutter-Login-Screen/README.md

 ### To Run the app in your local machine

-Clone the repository and user
+Clone the repository and use
 ```
 flutter run
 ```